MacKeough History, Family Crest & Coats of Arms

 The surname MacKeough was first found in Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster, where they held a family seat from ancient times at Ballymackeogh, and were descended from the MacKeoghs who in turn were descended from their eponymous ancestor Eochaidh O'Kelly one of the ancient Kings of Ui Maine.

-Important Dates for the MacKeough family
+Early History of the MacKeough family

 This web page shows only a small excerpt of our MacKeough research.
 Another 137 words (10 lines of text) covering the years 1534, 1653, 1725, 1798, 1828, 1893, 1534, 1653, 1725 and 1798 are included under the topic Early MacKeough History in all our PDF Extended History products and printed products wherever possible.